near/nearcore/docs/architecture/gas/estimator.md

 You might also want to run a hardware-agnostic estimation using the following command.
 It uses `docker` and `qemu` under the hood, so it will be quite a bit slower.
-It also won't work if `docker` is not installed on your system.
+You will need to install `docker` to run this command.

 ```bash